Piotr1215/infra-platform-arch/demo-resources/README.md

 # Demo Resources

 This directory contains resources for the vCluster multitenancy demo.
-The files here are not directly used by ArgoCD, but are templates that will be copied to the repository root during the demo.
+The files here are templates for ArgoCD applications that will be applied during the demo.

 ## Demo Flow

-### Demo 1: Setting up Team2 Infrastructure
+### Demo 1: Setting up Team2 Infrastructure with vCluster

-1. Run `just setup_teams_pr` to:
+1. Run `just setup_vcluster_pr` to:
-   - Copy `teams-infra-app.yaml` to the repository root
+   - Apply the vcluster-app.yaml ArgoCD application
-   - Create a PR with teams/ directory
+   - Create a PR in the apps-deployment repository with vCluster setup files
-   - Apply the ArgoCD application that watches the teams/ directory

-2. Merge the PR to demonstrate how ArgoCD picks up the changes and deploys the Team2 vCluster
+2. Merge the PR to demonstrate how ArgoCD picks up the changes and deploys Team2 vCluster

-3. After the demo, run `just cleanup_teams_pr` to:
-   - Remove the ArgoCD application
-   - Delete the branch

 ### Demo 2: Setting up Team2 Applications

-1. Run `just setup_teams_apps_pr` to:
+1. Run `just setup_team2_claim_pr` to:
-   - Copy `teams-apps-app.yaml` to the repository root
-   - Create a PR with teams-apps/ directory
+   - Create a PR in the apps-deployment repository with claim files
-   - Apply the ArgoCD application that watches the teams-apps/ directory
+   - Set up an ArgoCD application to deploy the claim to the Team2 vCluster

-2. Merge the PR to demonstrate how ArgoCD picks up the claims and deploys them to the Team2 vCluster
+2. Merge the PR to demonstrate how ArgoCD picks up the claim and deploys it to the Team2 vCluster

+### Cleanup

-3. After the demo, run `just cleanup_teams_apps_pr` to:
+After the demo, run `just cleanup_vcluster_demo` to:
-   - Remove the ArgoCD application
+   - Remove the ArgoCD applications
-   - Delete the branch
+   - Delete the team2 namespace and all resources in it